Asymmetry Control in a Parametric Oscillator for the Quantum Simulation of Chemical Activation: Supplementary Material

 As discussed in the Sec. \ref{Exper}, we have full control over the Rabi phase (see \cref{fig:cp03phase 180} \textbf{A}) which controls how the symmetric double-well is perturbed.
-A phase of $\phi = 0\degree$ applies a drive that lifts the "left" well (see \cref{fig: monster appendix} \textbf{A}) and a phase of $\phi=90\degree$ does not break the symmetry between the wells (see \cref{fig: monster appendix} \textbf{D}).
+A phase of $\phi = 0\degree$ applies a drive that lifts the ``left" well (see \cref{fig: monster appendix} \textbf{A}) and a phase of $\phi=90\degree$ does not break the symmetry between the wells (see \cref{fig: monster appendix} \textbf{D}).
 If a Rabi phase of $\phi=180\degree$ is applied, then the definitions of left and right well swaps, meaning the right well becomes the shallower well and the left well becomes the deeper well.
-We can then run the same experiment again as in \cref{fig:exponentials} \textbf{A}, meaning we initialize the system in the shallower (now right) well and then measure the population of the left well as a function of time and asymmetry.
+We can then make a control experiment where we initialize the system in the shallower (now right) well and then measure the population of the left well as a function of time and asymmetry.
 The resulting data (Fig. \ref{fig:cp03phase 180} \textbf{C}) shows the same increase in tunneling rate with larger asymmetry $\epsilon_1/K$ and resonances at specific values.
 The observation of the same physical phenomena confirms our understanding of the system and validates our explanations of the observed effects.